ponoor/python-step-series/docs/step-series.rst

 To overcome this tradeoff, you need to use a power supply with a high voltage rating.
 Remember, both boards have their maximum voltages, so keep that in mind when choosing a supply.
-This may seem contradictory to the voltage rating of motor, but when the motor is driven, it will not be able to maintain its torque rating at that voltage.
+This may seem contradictory to the voltage rating of the motor, but when the motor is driven, it will not be able to maintain its torque rating at that voltage.
 Hence the need for a high voltage supply.

 To better articulate this point, see the following graph and note the correlation between a higher